tyleraclark/tyleraclark.github.io/index.md

-## Welcome to my Website
+## Welcome

-My name is Tyler A. Clark.
-I am a researcher at the [National Consortium for the Study of Terrorism and Responses to Terrorism](https://www.start.umd.edu)

-### About Me

-My research focuses on the application of statistical, computational, and mathematical models to analyze behavior of violent non-state actors, including natural language processing, machine learning, and stochastic processes.
+I am a researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism [[START]](https://www.start.umd.edu).
+I focus on the application of statistical, computational, and mathematical models to analyze behavior of violent non-state actors, including natural language processing, machine learning, and stochastic processes.
 I have experience researching and managing projects across a variety of domains and funders including including the Department of Homeland Security, Department of State, US Coast Guard, and the Defense Advanced Research Projects Agency.

 I received my B.A. in Mathematics and Physics from Connecticut College in 2019.